hzeller/rpi-rgb-led-matrix/README.md

      fits easier under board).
      (In reality, we need of course less, as the highest ripple comes with 50% duty cyle thus half the current; also the input is recharching all the time.
-But: as engineer plan for maximum and then some).
+But: as engineer plan for maximum and then some; in the picture above I am using 1x3300uF per panel and it works fine).

 Now welcome your over-engineered power solution :)